blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 <p class="alert alert-info">In addition to the custom field, the customization also includes a custom group caption for the Add an individual task.
 This is why the <code>ConstituentsFunctionalArea.AddAnIndividual()</code> call overloads the <code>groupCaption</code> parameter.</p>

-<p>When we run the test with the customization and its custom field in lace, an error indicates that we need to add custom support for the new field.</p>
+<p>When we run the test against the customization and its custom field, an error indicates that we need custom support for the new field.</p>

 <p>![TODO](/assets/img/CustomFields/NotImplemetedFieldAddIndividual.PNG)</p>
 </li>

 <li>
-<p>Create a Class That Inherits a Core Class</p>

-<p>To resolve this failure, we create a class in the project to add support for the additional custom fields. .</p>
+<p>Create a class that inherits a core class.
+To resolve the error in the previous step, we create a class in the project to add support for the additional custom fields.</p>

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Custom Individual Dialog Class That Inherits IndividualDialog</div></div>
 <pre><code class="language-csharp">